-Details regarding the procedure for applying for an Enhanced Disclosure will be forwarded to the successful applicant for the position with the conditional offer of appointment.
+Details regarding the procedure for applying for the appropriate level of disclosure will be forwarded to the successful applicant for the position along with the conditional offer of appointment.

 Appendix 6b: Policy on employing people with a criminal record

 As an organisation using the Disclosure and Barring Service (DBS) to assess applicants' suitability for positions of trust, the school complies fully with the DBS Code of Practice and undertakes to treat all applicants for positions fairly.
 The school undertakes not to discriminate unfairly against any subject of a Disclosure on the basis of conviction or other information revealed.